Skip to content

 U.S. soldier arrested for $400K Polymarket bet on Maduro capture

-Gannon Ken Van Dyke, a U.S. Army soldier WHO took part in the operation that captured Venezuelan leader Nicolás Maduro, was arrested after the Justice Department unsealed an indictment charging him with using classified information to place bets on Polymarket.
-Prosecutors say Van Dyke placed more than $30,000 in wagers and netted over $400,000, and the indictment lists unlawful use of confidential government information, theft of nonpublic government information, commodities fraud, wire fraud, and making an unlawful monetary transaction.
-Federal prosecutors are seeking to seize the betting proceeds, and Van Dyke faces up to 60 years in prison if convicted.
-The case matters because it raises concerns about operational security, shows how classified details could be exploited for personal profit, and could prompt tighter controls on personnel access and prediction markets.
+Gannon Ken Van Dyke, a U.S. Army soldier WHO took part in the raid that captured Venezuelan leader Nicolás Maduro, was arrested after the Justice Department unsealed an indictment.
+The indictment says Van Dyke used classified, nonpublic information from the operation to place about $30,000 in wagers on Polymarket, yielding roughly $400,000 in profit.
+He is charged with unlawful use of confidential government information, theft of nonpublic government information, commodities fraud, wire fraud, and making an unlawful monetary transaction, and prosecutors are seeking forfeiture of the winnings.
+Van Dyke faces up to 60 years in prison, and the case raises national security concerns about insiders profiting from operational intelligence.

 3 sources